Golestan province: Cities

+According to the 2016 census, 1,015,774 people (over 54% of the population of Golestan province) live in the following cities:

 Culture

 The world's tallest brick structure of its kind, the Gonbad-e Qabus tower, stands in this province.

 Climate and geography

 Golestan enjoys mild weather and a temperate climate most of the year.
 Geographically, it is divided into two sections: The plains, and the mountains of the Alborz range.
-In the eastern Alborz section, the direction of mountains faces northeast and gradually decreases in height.
+In the eastern Alborz section, the direction of the mountains faces northeast and gradually decreases in height.
 The highest point of the province is Shavar, with a height of 3,945 meters.
 Two of the main rivers are the Gharasu and Gorganrud.

 Golestan National Park

 Golestan National Park in northern Iran is faced with the construction of a road through the forest, allegedly for the ease of traffic for the villagers and woodmen but at the expense of losing the only national park in Iran throughout which a range of different climates (humidity near the Caspian Sea and desert farther south) is spread.

-Golestan National Park is Iran's biggest national park which spans three provinces, Golestan, Mazandaran and North Khorasan.
-Surprisingly, the authorities ignore repeated calls by experts to construct such roads around, instead of through, the forests, which in this way would no longer threaten the animal and plant life.
+Golestan National Park is Iran's biggest national park which spans three provinces, Golestan, Mazandaran, and North Khorasan.
+Surprisingly, the authorities ignore repeated calls by experts to construct such roads around, instead of through, the forests, which in this way would no longer threaten animal and plant life.